The Thermodynamic Limit of Extreme First-Passage Times: Thermodynamic Limit at Fixed Density

 \subsection{Distribution of first passage time for a single particle}

 We begin by recapping the statistics of the escape of a single particle from a box of size \( L \).
 The goal is to determine the FPT PDF, which describes the probability of the $i$-th particle escaping the box at time \( t \).
-The FPT PDF is found by solving the diffusion Eq.\,(\ref{eq:FP}) with absorbing boundary conditions at \( x = 0 \) and \( x = L \), and then spatially integrating.
+The FPT PDF is found by solving the diffusion Eq.\,(\ref{eq:FP}) with an absorbing boundary conditions at \( x = 0 \) and a reflective boundary at \( x = L \), and then spatially integrating.
 The resulting PDF is expressed as \cite{redner2001guide}

 where \( x_0 \) is the initial position of the particle and $D$ is the diffusion coefficient.
 The case of an infinitely large interval ($L\rightarrow \infty$) has been previously addressed by Schrödinger \cite{schrodinger1915theorie, redner2001guide}, resulting in the PDF given by